Why Men Get Substantially More Venture Capital than Women Entrepreneurs, and How to Change It

 These are vendors that will offer net terms on invoices without a credit check.
 If you do business with them in your business name and not your personal name, when they report these payments to the credit reporting agencies, they will be reporting in your business name.
 This is how you can begin to build business credit.
 This is vendor credit.

 Once there are 5 to 8 or more vendor credit accounts reporting to at least one of the business credit reporting agencies, you can move on to retail credit.
-These are businesses like Office Depot and Staples.

 Have you been responsibly handling the credit you’ve gotten up to this point?
 Then move to more universal cash credit.
 These are companies like Visa and MasterCard.